Juan Alfonso de Baena: Heritage

 Baena's Jewish heritage can be deduced from his own writings.
-In the kind of poems Baena and his fellow court fools wrote, the object was often to be as self-depreciating as possible with the ultimate goal of making the court, especially the royal family, laugh.
+In the kind of poems Baena and his fellow court fools wrote, the object was often to be as self-deprecating as possible with the ultimate goal of making the court, especially the royal family, laugh.
 The trait that Baena mocked about himself most of all was his ‘Jewishness,' which he would emphasize for comedic effect, referencing many Jewish stereotypes of the time.
 About the Cancionero in its prologue, Baena states more seriously, “El cual dicho libro...hizo y ordenó y compuso y recopiló el [judino] Juan Alfonso de Baena.”
 Here, Baena takes credit for compiling the anthology by calling himself, 'el judino' Juan Alfonso.
 As judino (spelled indino in the original manuscript) is a pejorative term for Jew in Spanish, it is evident that even Baena himself admitted to and identified with his heritage, even in formal matters.

 Also customary for jester-poets like Baena were feuds, called poetic debates, performed for court amusement but sometimes in earnest, among the authors, dueled through fixed-rhymed poems requestas that pit poet against poet that became increasingly absurd insults the longer they went on.
 Insults against Baena also reveal his heritage.
 These include references to eggplants, a vegetable that had become a stereotypical identifier of Jewish (and Muslim) food during this era.
 One such insult by Rodrigo de Harana directed specifically at Baena states, “a vos que andades sin obediencia/apóstata hecho con mucha blandura,” an insult that accuses Baena of apostasy, suggesting he has converted.
 These references, and the fact that nearly every court jester writing during this era was a Jewish convert (with the exception of Villasandino, one of Baena's most formidable literary adversaries and perhaps the most famous court fool of the era) make almost certain of Baena's heritage despite a lack of official documentation.